 Neighborhood School Districts

-Every address in the US falls within a specific school public district [state schools in the US are called "public"], usually the neighborhood around the school with strict boundaries established by the local school board.
+Every address in the US falls within a specific public school district [state schools in the US are called "public"], usually the neighborhood around the school, with strict boundaries established by the local school board.

 A high school district is usually broken up into sub-districts, each containing a feeder middle school; each middle school district is in turn broken up into smaller districts, each containing an elementary school that feeds into that middle school.
 So one high school district might contain three middle school districts and, say, nine elementary school districts.

 All children in the US, no matter where they are, live within a district that defines which elementary, middle and high school he or she is eligible to attend for free, no matter how crowded it may be (even if it means setting up temporary buildings or trailers to handle the overflow).
 There are few exceptions to this, although it should be noted that one of those is New York City, where parents queue around the block to get their children into the best local kindergartens.

 There are a number of public schools across the US that, by any measure, can hold their own with the best private schools (and, not surprisingly, real estate prices are often driven up around these highly-rated schools).
 The best ones have a healthy mix of students (income, race etc), including a good core of families who can afford other options.
 It's also a plus if there is a lot of active involvement and oversight by the school’s parents; a dedicated group of stakeholders usually means that the school is equipped to overcome most difficulties.

 Some of the best schools may not have the most elaborate and sparkling physical plant and amenities, nor the most lavish playing fields.